The dynamical origin of the graviton mass in the non-linear theory of massive gravity: The Nambu-Goldstone theorem: The model

 Note that if $T^a(\phi_0)=0$, namely, when the vacuum state selected is invariant under the action of the the group, then the corresponding mass component $m_{ab}$ is not necessarily zero.
 On the other hand, when the symmetry generator is broken, namely, when the group element belonging to $G$ does not leave the vacuum invariant, then $T^a(\phi_0)\neq0$ and then the mass components related to this condition are necessarily zero ($m_{ab}=0$).
-Then the number of broken generators are clearly related to to the existence of the Nambu-Goldstone bosons.
-In resume, the number of fields whose mass is not required to be zero, is determined by the dimension of the subgroup $H$ under which the vacuum is invariant.
-On the other hand, the number of Nambu-Goldstone bosons (massless particles) is determined by the dimension of the coset $G/H$.
-The results of this section were taken from \cite{Field1}.
+Then the number of broken generators are clearly related to the existence of gapless particles.
+In standard conditions, and for internal symmetries, the number of broken generators is equivalent to the number of Nambu-Goldstone bosons with linear dispersion relation \cite{Field1}.
+However, under some special circumstances, it is possible to have more broken symmetries than Nambu-Goldstone bosons; in addition, under the same circumstances, the Nambu-Goldstone bosons have a quadratic dispersion relations.
+Interesting analysis about this issue has been done in \cite{Hitoshi, Ivan}.